Briza media L.

 How to Grow and Care

-It is a slow growing grass and so will take time to establish from seed.
+It is slow-growing grass and so will take time to establish from seed.
 It is best sown in small quantities to add interest as a minor component of a mixture, with the main ground cover provided by other companion grass species.

-As Quaking Grass is not a very competitive grass it does require good grassland management (mowing and grazing) to maintain its presence in a mixed sward, particularly on better soils.
-Neglect, or even regular late hay cutting will allow taller grasses the opportunity to outgrow and to shade it out.
-Also whilst quaking grass does produce side shoots it does not spread laterally very much so is dependent self-seeding into gaps created by good management to maintain itself or increase in a mixed sward… – See more at: How to Grow and Care for Quaking Grass (Briza)
+As Quaking Grass is not a very competitive grass, it does require good grassland management (mowing and grazing) to maintain its presence in a mixed sward, particularly on better soils.
+Neglect or even regular late hay cutting will allow taller grasses the opportunity to outgrow and to shade it out.
+Also, while quaking grass does produce side shoots, it does not spread laterally very much, so is dependent self-seeding into gaps created by good management to maintain itself or increase in a mixed sward.
+See more at How to Grow and Care for Quaking Grass (Briza).